EoRImaging/eor_limits/README.md

 Change directories into the `eor_limits` folder and run ```pip install .```

-To install without dependencies, run `pip install --no-deps .`
+To install without dependencies, run `pip install --no-deps .` (including the dot).

 ## Dependencies
 If you prefer to manage dependencies outside of pip (e.g. via conda), you will